 See the Pumpkin House at Cheekwood

 The pumpkin houses at Cheekwood are always on my fall bucket list.
-Cheekwood is such a beautiful property to walk around and explore and there’s tons of fall photo ops.
-I highly recommend going during the weekday when it’s less crowded!
+Cheekwood is such a beautiful property to walk around and explore and there are tons of fall photo ops.
+I highly recommend going on the weekday when it’s less crowded!